sameert89/SpeechRecognitionIEEE/README.md

 # create a new folder and inside the folder open a new git Bash & do
 git clone https://github.com/sameert89/SpeechRecognitionIEEE/

-# once the project is cloned inside the bash do
+# once the project is cloned change to the newly created folder
+cd SpeechRecognitionIEEE

+# run
 npm install

 # once all the dependencies are installed you can go ahead and do